stolosapo/noise-kernel/README.md

 ```

 ### Use Library
-If everything installed fine then pass `-l<autotoolscpplibtemplate>` parameter in linker, when build your application.
+If everything installed fine then pass `-lnoisekernel` parameter in linker, when build your application.
 Then use it in your app like in `example/`.